Charter schools were big winners in the state budget sweepstakes.

-Gov. Eliot L. Spitzer said charter school funding will be re-examined in future years.
+Gov. Eliot L. Spitzer told The Buffalo News editorial board Wednesday that charter school funding will be re-examined in future years.

 "It certainly is something we should continue to discuss," he said of claims that Buffalo and other districts are being shortchanged.
 "We need to remedy that."

-Spitzer said that existing charter schools have met with mixed success but that the movement should be allowed to grow.
+He said that existing charter schools have met with mixed success but the movement should be allowed to grow.

 "The idea is not that every school will succeed," he said.
 "The idea is that we're promoting competition."

 Philip Rumore, president of the Buffalo Teachers Federation, said the BTF will continue to lobby for a separate source of funding for charter schools.

 The New York State Association of School Boards failed in an effort to keep the cap at 100 schools pending a study of academic results at existing charter schools.